 At UCR, we offer a broad program that gives students the freedom to pursue any interest they may have, with a foundation in academic skills such as doing research and writing papers.
 The professors have a great passion for undergraduate teaching and are dedicated to making your studies an intellectual and social adventure.
-Professors are dedicated to UCR, they are easily approachable after class and provide you with thorough feedback on your work.
+Professors are dedicated to UCR, they are easily approachable after class, and provide you with thorough feedback on your work.
 With a maximum of 25 students in a course, every class is small and encourages interaction.
 UCR also uses continuous assessment, meaning that you will be handing in assignments, giving presentations, writing essays, or participating in student-led class discussions throughout the semester.
 You are encouraged to speak up in class, to think for yourself, and to engage in individual research.

 Faculty have freedom in their teaching and therefore you will encounter many different types of classes.
 One week, you may be analyzing a case study or having a debate, the other you will be listening to a guest lecture or peer-reviewing your classmate’s essay draft.
 This allows approaching subjects from different perspectives, and gives professors the opportunity to keep improving and changing their way of teaching.

 Keep your eyes on the stars, and your feet on the ground.

 No student has followed the exact same educational path at University College Roosevelt.
 This is because the college allows you to design your own curriculum, with a few requirements and rules that exist to form you into the most skilled and experienced student you can be.
 To further help you make sensible choices, you are assigned a Tutor, a Faculty member who will assist you in choosing courses for the next semester, check in to see if you are doing well, and discuss your future plans with you.